-This is my book blog as well as my personal blog because I found it hard to manage two blogs at the same time.
-My personal life seems to be tied up with books and reading.* * * * * * *
+This is my book tumblr blog as well as my personal blog because I found it hard to manage two blogs at the same time.
+My personal life seems to be tied up with books and reading.

-DISCLAIMER: All pictures/graphics featured in this blog belong to its respective copyright owners unless otherwise stated.
+DISCLAIMER: All pictures, graphics, videos and music featured in this blog are copyrighted by their respective copyright owners unless otherwise stated.

 Kapagka ang baya’y sadyang umiibig